kennknowles/knockout-combinators/README.md

  - `kc.deepUnwrap` recursively traverses a value and unwraps all the observables it sees.
 Especially handy for logging.
  - `kc.wrap` wraps a value in an observable if it is not already.
  - `kc.monitor` logs every change to an observable to the console (throttled as this can be crazy).
+ - `kc.sum` sums the values in an observable array.

 See the code itself for more details; each function is really quite small.
 To be expanded as I scrape these out of my various codebases.
 Pull request very welcome!